Exotic quantum statistics of composite particles and frustrated quasiparticles: The quantum statistics of composite double-spin operators in a triangular star model

 where $\hat{\sigma}^{\mu}_{i}$ are the conventional Pauli matrices and ${\textbf{I}_{i}}$ is the 2$\times$2 identity matrix.
 The symbol $\otimes$ denotes direct product.
 The eigenvalues of the sixteen dimensional Hamiltonian matrix lead to eight discrete energy levels,

 Each energy level has two fold degeneracy.
 The energy levels are listed in Fig. \ref{four} (b).
 The eigenenergy and eigenstates are computed directly from the Hamiltonian matrix.
 The newly added coupling terms of two plaquette operators commute with Hamiltonian.
-It does not modify the physics of Kitaev honeycomb model.
+It does not modify the physics mechanism of Kitaev honeycomb model.
 The vortex excitation in the triangular plaquette represents the same type of quasiparticle excitation of Kitaev honeycomb model.
 The main different character of this triangle star model from Kitaev honeycomb model is the neighboring quasiparticles are now antiferromagnetically coupled to each other.
-So the ground state is the minimally frustrated quasiparticle state.
+As the three plaquette are placed on a triangle, it forms a typical pattern of frustrated Ising spin system.
+If the three quasiparticles have the same eigenvalue, it is a fully frustrated system since the spins intend to be parallel to each other.
+If there is only one pair of spin are oriented at the same direction, it is the minimally frustrated state.
+The ground state is the minimally frustrated quasiparticle state for which the system bears minimal energy.

 The two levels with higher eigenenergy $E^{\pm}_{p}$ correspond to excited states for which the eigenvalues of the three plaquette operators takes the same value ${S}_{\textbf{1}}={S}_{\textbf{2}}={S}_{\textbf{3}}=\pm1$.
 The three pairs of energy level with lower energy $E^{\pm}_{\mu}$ correspond to the frustrated gauge pattern.
 Only one pair of quasiparticles is not frustrated for $E^{\pm}_{p}$.
 If $J_{x}=J_{y}=J_{z}$, the six energy levels of $E^{\pm}_{\mu}$ would be degenerated.